fly-apps/appkata-redistls/README.md

 ...
 ```

-Now run `fly deploy` again, and enjoy the relaxation of a locked down Redis service.
+Now run `fly deploy` again, and enjoy the relaxation of a locked-down Redis service.

 The `redis-cli` CLI has support for TLS, you can connect with this command: